typeable/octopod/charts/helm3/octopod/README.md

 - `postgresql.postgresqlPostgresPassword` - password for "postgres" user
 - `octopod.cliAuthSecret` - auth header for octo cli tool

-Please note, that by not providing these values you can fail successfully execute `helm upgrade` or operate octopod after upgrade.
+Note: if these values are not provided the `helm upgrade` command can fail or Octopod will not work after the upgrade.

 ## Parameters